-- 22.1 The governing body and our senior leadership team are responsible for ensuring we follow recruitment procedures that help to deter, reject or identify people who might harm children.
-When doing so we check and verify the applicant's identity, qualifications and work history in accordance with Part Three of Keeping Children Safe in Education 2020, Part three, Safer Recruitment guidance and legislation and the local safeguarding partners arrangements. - 22.2 When using supply staff, we will obtain written confirmation from supply agencies or third party organisations that staff they provide have been appropriately checked and are suitable to work with children.
-We require a copy of the individual's DBS check before the person is due to work in the school.
-Trainee teachers will be checked either by the school or by the training provider, from whom written confirmation will be obtained confirming their suitability to work with children. - 22.3 We ensure that our volunteers undergo a risk assessment, are appropriately checked and supervised in school.
-We check the identity of all contractors working on site and request DBS checks where required by Keeping Children Safe in Education (2020).
-Contractors who have not undergone checks will not be allowed to work unsupervised during the school day.

-- 22.4 The school maintains a single central record of recruitment checks undertaken, which is monitored for compliance by the Trust.
-Our recruitment policy and procedures can be accessed on St Thomas Aquinas Trust website. - 22.5 All relevant staff (involved in early years settings and/or before or after school care for children under eight) are made aware of the disqualification from childcare guidance and their obligations to disclose to us relevant information that could lead to disqualification. - 22.6 All staff who have contact with children and families will have supervisions, which will provide them with support, coaching and training, promote the interests of children and allow for confidential discussions od sensitive issues.
+- The governing body and our senior leadership team are responsible for ensuring we follow recruitment procedures that help to deter, reject or identify people who might harm children.
+When doing so we check and verify the applicant's identity, qualifications and work history in accordance with Part Three of Keeping Children Safe in Education 2021 and the local safeguarding partners arrangements. - When using supply staff, we will obtain written confirmation from supply agencies or thirdparty organisations that staff they provide have been appropriately checked and are suitable to work with children.
+Trainee teachers will be checked either by the school or by the training provider, from whom written confirmation will be obtained confirming their suitability to work with children. - We ensure that our volunteers undergo a risk assessment, are appropriately checked and supervised in school.
+We check the identity of all contractors working on site and request DBS checks where required by Keeping Children Safe in Education (2021).
+Contractors who have not undergone checks will not be allowed to work unsupervised during the school day. - The school maintains a single central record of recruitment checks undertaken, which is monitored for compliance by the Trust.
+Our recruitment policy and procedures can be accessed on St Thomas Aquinas Trust extranet. - All relevant staff (involved in early years settings and/or before or after school care for children under eight) are made aware of the disqualification from childcare guidance and their obligations to disclose to us relevant information that could lead to disqualification. - 22.6 All staff who have contact with children and families will have supervisions, which will provide them with support, coaching and training, promote the interests of children and allow for confidential discussions od sensitive issues.